AntDam/AntDam/README.md

 - 👋 Hi, I’m @AntDam
-- 👀 I’m interested in HTML Coding, 3d Printing, Raspberry pi, python, Octoprint, automation, remote management of printer's and computers.
+- 👀 I’m interested in Webcoding and 3D printing
-- 🌱 I’m currently learning Front End Development from w3schools.com
+- 🌱 I’m currently learning Front End Development from w3schools.com as well as other sources
 - 💞️ I’m looking to collaborate on Discord
-- 📫 How to reach me Discord: https://discord.gg/MXAbTPjntS
+- 📫 How to reach me on GitHub as I am here daily.

 <!---
 AntDam/AntDam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.